grrrwaaa/synthhackathonSB2024/README.md

 Do I need prior experience?
 This is an inclusive event that invites participants in any age and background.
 If you’re interested in sound and design you can join!
 To make it easier we suggest forming small teams.

 **What tools and parts are available?** Thanks to MAT, we have a pool of essential components an interesting sensors to build the projects.
 We also have five Electro Smith [Daisy](https://www.electro-smith.com/daisy/daisy) microcontrollers, which can be programmed using C++, Max/MSP's gen~, or Pure Data.
 We'll be giving an introductory session about the Max/MSP gen~ workflow on the first day.
+We may also have Teensy microcontrollers.

 **What will happen?** It is a 4-day affair with a modest budget for lunch.
 You will receive a theme and a set of prompts to choose from on the first day.
 We can't tell you what they are before the event, but... we like them and it is all very MAT.